Back to Blog

 • 2025 March — Mozilla announces Pocket sunset for July 2025

-• 2025 July 8 — Pocket officially shuts down; export tool available until October 2025
+• 2025 July 8 — Pocket officially shuts down; export tool stays open in a limited mode

 What Should I Use Instead of Pocket in 2026?

-The best Pocket alternatives in 2026 are Burn 451 (free, AI-native with CLI/MCP), Raindrop.io (best all-round bookmark manager with a generous free tier), and Readwise Reader (best premium option for serious readers at $8/month).
+The best Pocket alternatives in 2026 are Burn 451 (free tier + Pro at $4.99/month or $48/year, AI-native with MCP), Raindrop.io (best all-round bookmark manager with a genuinely unlimited free tier), and Readwise Reader (best premium option for serious readers at $9.99/month annual or $12.99 monthly).
 Your choice depends on whether you prioritize price, AI features, developer tooling, or reading experience.

 Here's how every major option compares: